Alfa Romeo GTV and Spider: Engines

-The turbocharged 2.0-litre V6, called V6 TB, was developed because of Italy's fiscal policy imposing a higher sales taxes on cars powered by engines with a capacity of more than 2.0-litre.
-It is basically a sleeved-down version of the 3.0-litre V6 engine.
-The turbo provided extra power while avoiding the higher tax.
-Both the 12-valve V6 engines have a redline of about 6,500 rpm, while 16 and 24-valve engines have 7,000 rpm.
+The turbocharged 2.0-litre V6, called V6 TB, was developed due to Italy's fiscal policy imposing a higher sales tax on cars powered by engines with a capacity of more than 2.0-litres.
+It is essentially a sleeved-down version of the 3.0-litre V6 engine.
+The turbocharger helped maintain a higher power-output for the smaller displacement engine while avoiding the higher tax.
+Both variants of the 12-valve V6 engines have a redline of about 6,500 rpm, while 16 and 24-valve engines have a redline of 7,000 rpm.

 The 2.0-litre 16-valve Twin Spark engine of the 2.0 TS model was based on the Fiat SuperFIRE-family block, featuring an Alfa Romeo-developed cylinder head with two spark plugs per cylinder.
-Variable inlet cam timing, which allowed for 25 degrees of variation, was designed to improve torque and give a more linear power delivery.
-In addition, this engine has two belt driven balance shafts rotating at twice the engine speed, to eliminate engine vibrations.
-The base 1.8-litre engine did not feature balance shafts.
-The TS was the best-selling version of the GTV and Spider.
+Variable inlet cam timing, which allowed for 25 degrees of variation, was designed to improve torque and provide a more linear power delivery.
+In addition, the engine has two belt driven balance camshafts rotating at twice the engine's speed in order to eliminate vibrations from the engine.
+The base 1.8-litre engine did not feature the balance shafts.
 CF2 and CF3 engines have plastic valve cover and variable-length intake manifold.